hartun/hartun.github.io/README.md

 # hartun.github.io
-THis is a project site about the Harry Potter Universe
+This is a project site about the Harry Potter Universe